Tjoppen/fmigo/README.md

 # Windows

-There are two major paths to building on Windows: Microsoft Visual Studio 2015 or msys2.
+There are two major paths to building on Windows: Microsoft Visual Studio 2015 and msys2.

 ## Microsoft Visual Studio 2015